gsanchietti/docs/administrator-manual/en/dedalo.rst

 * a remote hotspot manager with a Web GUI running on a cloud server that allows you to:

-  * Create a hotspot instance: usually each instance is referred to a specific location (e.g. Art Cafè, Ritz Hotel and so on)
+  * create a hotspot instance: usually each instance is referred to a specific location (e.g. Art Cafè, Ritz Hotel and so on)
-  * Edit the captive portal page
+  * edit the captive portal page
-  * Choose what type of login to use
+  * choose what type of login to use
-  * See session and users logged
+  * see session and users logged

-* a client part (dedalo) installed in Nethserver physically connected to the Access Points network : it assigns IP addresses to the clients of the Wi-Fi Network and redirects them to the captive portal for authentication.
+* a client part (dedalo) installed in |product| physically connected to the Access Points network : it assigns IP addresses to the clients of the Wi-Fi Network and redirects them to the captive portal for authentication.

 For more detailed information please refer to https://nethesis.github.io/icaro/docs/components/ .